 This novel delves into the topics many contemporary teenagers face, including internal conflict struggles with identity, the complexities of friendship, and the realities of peer pressure.
-Gene and Finny, two 16-year-old boys at an elite boarding school in New Hampshire, are dealing with all of these common teenage obstacles and their inevitable draft into the armed forces during World War II.
+Learn more with our engaging activities and lesson plan ideas!

 The tree and marble stairs represent many themes, including war and Gene’s struggle with identity.
 The tree is part of a hardening regimen, and where Finny tries to strengthen his and Gene’s friendship.
 It is where Gene makes the fatal decision to take out his anger at himself on Finny.